 Although you will probably need to use the course in conjunction with something else that focuses on speaking and writing, for improving your comprehension skills and vocabulary I can’t imagine many better options.

-At 199 euros I think the combination of the three packs will help take intermediate learners to the next level and if they put in the time, I could see them soon becoming advanced learners and on their way to being fluent.
+If you’re able to get the 3 pack bundle at 199 euros, I think the combination will help take intermediate learners to the next level and if they put in the time, I could see them soon becoming advanced learners and on their way to being fluent.

-For students looking to learn real-life French as spoken by native French speakers, Francais Authentique is the course for you (providing you don´t mind the repetition!).
+For students looking to learn real-life French as spoken by native French speakers, Francais Authentique is the course for you (providing you don’t mind the repetition!).
+Alternatively, check out our rankings of the best (and worst) online French courses.